Ferland Mendy: Real Madrid

 On 12 June 2019, Mendy signed for La Liga club Real Madrid on a six-year contract for an initial fee of €48 million, potentially rising to €53 million with add-ons.
 He made his debut on 1 September 2019, starting in a 2–2 draw at Villarreal.
 His first goal came on 13 July 2020, in a 2–1 victory over Granada.
 During the league season he appeared in 25 matches, as Real Madrid won the 2019–20 La Liga.

 On 24 February 2021, he scored his first Champions League goal in a 1–0 away win over Atalanta in the 2020–21 season round of 16.
 In the 2021–22 Champions League semi-final second leg, he made a goal-line clearance to prevent Manchester City's Jack Grealish from scoring in the 87th minute and keep the score at 0–1.
 However, Real Madrid managed to turn the tie by late goals and extra-time to win 3–1 (6–5 on aggregate) and reach the final.

 International career

 In November 2018, Mendy was called up for the France national team for the first time after the injury-enforced withdrawal of Benjamin Mendy for the matches against Netherlands and Uruguay.
 He made his debut against the latter playing all 90 minutes of a 1–0 home win.

 On 16 May 2024, Mendy was selected for France to participate in the UEFA Euro 2024.
 He did not play any matches.

 Personal life

-Mendy is a cousin of goalkeeper Édouard Mendy, who plays for Saudi Professional League club Al-Ahli and the Senegal national team.
+Mendy is a cousin of goalkeeper Édouard Mendy, who plays for Saudi Pro League club Al-Ahli and the Senegal national team.

 At the age of 15, Mendy spent time in a wheelchair after hip surgery and was told he might never play football again.
+Mendy is a Muslim.